 Fish tanks require regular cleaning to dispose of fish waste and uneaten food.
 However, fish tank decorations can be challenging to clean because of their intricate designs.

-This guide will show you how to clean fish tank decorations easily so that your aquarium always looks its best.
+This guide shows you how to clean fish tank decorations easily so that your aquarium always looks its best.

 Below are the basic steps to clean fish tank decorations: